SampathTharanga/Land-Mark-Counter-Checking-System/README.md

 Contributions to this repository are welcome!
 If you have any suggestions for improvements or would like to contribute new features, please submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+> [!NOTE]

-## 🌟 NOTE: GRATE APPRECIATION FOR YOUR ATTENTION 🌟
+> #### 🌟 GRATE APPRECIATION FOR YOUR ATTENTION 🌟

-Kindly be advised that the current back-end of this system is still under development and not yet fully completed.
+> - Kindly be advised that the current back-end of this system is still under development and not yet fully completed.
 However, I'm excited to highlight that the UI boasts dynamic tabs crafted with pure C# prowess!

-Please note, this system is not in active deployment within any government office; it solely serves as a sample showcase of my capabilities.
+> - Please note, this system is not in active deployment within any government office; it solely serves as a sample showcase of my capabilities.